Please scroll down for the catalogue, but please be sure to read the below carefully first!

 Apple Varieties – A Croft Guide

 This guide brings together a collection of apple varieties grown and valued across Britain and beyond, with particular reference to those that thrive in the wet and windy conditions of the Highlands and Islands of Scotland.
-The apples are arranged by use — fresh eaters, and keepers, cookers, crab apples and cider apples to help readers quickly find the varieties best suited to their needs.
+The apples are arranged by use — fresh eaters and keepers, cookers, crab apples and cider apples to help you navigate and find the varieties best suited to your needs.
 Each description gives a sense of the fruit’s character, history, and flavour, together with its best uses in the kitchen or at the table.

 While many of these apples are old heritage varieties, others are more modern introductions that have proved reliable in our climate.
 Scottish Heritage varieties are asterisked.